 The status change "from temporary protection to other forms" is not regulated in the legislation.
-However, by reading some webpages it seems that during the temporary protection regime such a change is not possible or intended (e.g. based on the information on this webpage "In-country change of status, for example from temporary protection to an employment-based permit, is not permitted").
-On the Brussels Economic and Employment Website it is specified that "Ukrainian nationals residing in Belgium under temporary protection have unrestricted access to the labour market as employees.
-Consequently, their employers do not need to apply for a "single permit" from our administration"; in other terms, websites on work refer directly to the option of persons with the temporary protection regime to carry out work.
-Moreover - regarding the change of status at the end of the temporary regime period - there is no indication that after expiry of the temporary protection, a
+However, several webpages imply that during the temporary protection regime such a change is not possible or intended.
+On the Brussels Economic and Employment Website it is specified that "Ukrainian nationals residing in Belgium under temporary protection have unrestricted access to the labour market and are therefore exempt from the requirement to hold a single permit (as workers) or a professional card (as self-employed)"; in other terms, websites on work refer directly to the option of persons with the temporary protection regime to carry out work.
+Moreover - regarding the change of status at the end of the temporary regime period - there is no indication that after expiry of the temporary status a new application for other types of permits cannot be requested.
+It seems that at the end of temporary protection, a person could apply for any other form of employment-based residence but under the same conditions as first time applicants as nothing particular has been agreed in case of change of status.
+It should be added that according to some Belgian newspapers (such as RTBF.BE and La Libre) the Government, and in particular the Secretary of State for Asylum and Migration, Sammy Mahdi, wants to facilitate Ukrainians to obtain a single permit after the expiration of their temporary protection status in order to keep them at the labour market.
+As for now, this idea has not been put into practice as a policy or a specific law.